 While the sunrise views from Kings Park are spectacular, you can’t beat watching the sun come up directly behind a big body of water, and the Swan River is the perfect location.

-For more inspiration, check out my blog post and photo diary from a riverside walk through East Perth on one of my favourite things to do in Perth on those occasions I was rudely awoken by my neighbours at 5am
+For more inspiration, check out my blog post and photo diary from my riverside walk through East Perth.

 15. Go Shopping in Perth

 If you’re in need of a shopping spree, the main strip of high street shops are centred around Murray Street in Perth CBD.

 For quirkier stores and boutiques, take a wander along William Street in Northbridge, and to bag a bargain, head to Watertown Brand Outlet at 840 Wellington Street.
 There’s also a huge shopping mall with a Hoyts cinema at Garden City.